 A tree growing to about 30 m tall, paper birch usually has a single trunk up to 60 cm in diameter.
 The bark of young trunks and branches is dark reddish-brown, but mature trees have smooth, whitish bark, readily peeling from the trunk in thin, paper-like sheets.
 The leaves are green or yellow-green with a toothed margin and a pointed tip and are dotted with minute, resin-producing glands.
 Male flowers are borne on hanging catkins up to 100 mm long; these shed copious pollen in April or May before leaves emerge.
 Female flowers are borne on hanging catkins up to 50 mm long.
 Winged fruits ripen from August to September.

 Paper birch bark is waterproof as a result of its high oil content.
 This quality, alongside its flexibility, has led to its use in the construction of canoes, paddles, tepee covers, waterproof wrappings, water vessels and clothing by Native Americans.
 In the case of canoes, several of the outer layers of the trunk were used to create a more rigid structure than would be possible with just the paper-like outer layer.
 The sweet inner bark can be eaten or boiled to make a drink.
-The bark has also been used medicinally: as a poultice for wounds, a cast for broken bones and as part of a decoction for treating respiratory disorders.
 Native Americans and early European colonists used sheets of bark as paper.